Biological Control of HWA with Sasajiscymnus tsugae

 Where did “our” Hemlock Woolly Adelgid come from?

-The HWA that is devastating our eastern hemlocks was introduced from Southern Japan around 1911 on horticultural nursery stock (Tsuga sieboldii) that were delivered for a newly created Japanese Garden at Maymont, a Gilded Age estate in Richmond, VA.
+The HWA that is devastating our eastern hemlocks was introduced from Southern Japan around 1911 on horticultural nursery stock (Tsuga sieboldii) that were delivered for a newly created Japanese Gardens, at Gilded Age estates in the eastern US.
 Perhaps an instance of “keeping up with the Vanderbilts’ (gardens)”?
 For more on biological control of HWA at Biltmore Estate, go to Biltmore.

 Biocontrol efforts for Hemlock Woolly Adelgid in the eastern US were initiated by entomologists at the Connecticut Agricultural Experiment Station (CAES) in the early 1990’s and were supported (but not initiated) by USDA.
 The objective was to locate and test (under quarantine) predator organisms that could control HWA population growth.
 Curiously, the first CAES quest for an HWA predator went to southern Japan, which 15 years later would be identified, by DNA analysis, as the origin of the HWA introduced to the eastern US!
 How did that happen?